 - If you already have a Google account and you'd like your blog to be linked to that, then sign in and proceed to step three.
 Otherwise, click on 'Get started'.

-- You should now be on the Blogger 'dashboard' page.
-It has two main parts - your profile, and your blogs.
+- You may now be taken to the Blogger 'dashboard' page, or straight to the process of setting up a blog.
+The dashboard has two main parts - your profile, and your blogs.
 Investigate the 'edit profile' option and note that you can change the visibility of your name, email address and any profile picture you upload.
 You can change these settings at any time.
+You can get to the dashboard at any time by clicking the dashboard link, or the Blogger logo (an orange letter 'B').

-- Fill in the required details on each page.
+- If necessary, click on 'new blog'.
+Fill in the required details on each page.
 All the options, including blog title, URL and the template design, can be changed later.

 - You should now be given the option to make your first post.
 Posting is pretty straightforward - note that you have the option to write your post in html, or to use the 'compose' option.
 'Compose' is much more straightforward - it's like using a wordprocessor, but if you have html knowledge you might sometimes want to tinker with the html of a post.
 Options for adding links, images and formatting are available across the top of the editing box.